xfiveco/generator-chisel/README.md

 When project is generated with `WordPress support`, WordPress wp-config file is altered to provide support for local configuration.
 All settings except `Authentication Unique Keys and Salts.`, database charset and ABS_PATH can be set in `wp-config-local.php` file for purposes of local development.
 The file is added automatically to `.gitignore` and should not be commited and stored on the production server.

 If there is `wp-config-local.php` file available in main WordPress directory then the environment is recognized as local and configuration from this file is used.
 If it doesn't exist then settings from `wp-config.php` are used.

+#### Adding pages to WordPress projects

+`yo chisel:page` command doesn't work on WP projects (yet).
+If you want to add a page to your WordPress projects, follow these steps:

+1. Create a page in WordPress admin, eg. Team
+2. Add a Twig template in `wp/wp-content/themes/[your-theme]/templates/page-{page-slug}.twig`, so in this case it would be `wp/wp-content/themes/[your-theme]/templates/page-team.twig`
+3. Your page is now accessible at `project-name.dev/{page-slug}`, eg. `project-name.dev/team/`.

+#### Developing front-end on WordPress projects

+Chisel allows easy front-end development prior to WordPress development.
+Suppose you have 3 pages to develop front-end for `Team`, `Team Member`, `Contact`.

+1. Add these pages in WordPress admin and create Twig templates for them as described in the previous section
+2. Now your pages are accessible under `project-name.dev/team/`, `project-name.dev/team-member/` and `project-name.dev/contact/`.
+3. Start adding HTML to relevant Twig templates.
+Where applicable try to use [Twig syntax](http://twig.sensiolabs.org/doc/templates.html)
+4. Create styles in `src/styles`.
+5. Once you are done with front-end development a WordPress developer will add required functionality to the templates

 ## Credits
 A lot of Chisel functionality is copied from or inspired by [Limelight Generator](https://github.com/piotrkulpinski/generator-limelight).
 Thanks, Piotrek ;)